Market Research, News and White Papers

 This report by the Joint Center for Housing Studies of Harvard University shows that while many age groups are shifting to rentals, seniors are more likely to age-in-place in their own home.

-This 28-page report by Aging in Place Technology Watch is intended to describe the need for and the current market of technology to help aging adults live full lives in their homes of choice.
+This 31-page report by Laurie M. Orlov of Aging in Place Technology Watch describes the need for and the current market of technologies that help aging adults live full lives in their homes of choice, listing over 50 products in different categories.

 This blog provides Telecare & Telehealth news updates to help suppliers and service providers around the world keep up with what each other are doing.